We move on to the Wednesday Rush Limbaugh Show, which will actually be hosted by Rush Limbaugh, Rush Back from a Day of Charitable Enterprise.

 I don't know.

-I mean, they're just most m a lot of folks are just gonna go, dude, you're telling me stories from the nineteen sixties here, please.
+I mean, they're just most, a lot of folks are just going to go, dude, you're telling me stories from the 1960s here, please.

 Especially if there's evidence that someone has mitigated and moderated their views to some degree.

-But compared to but she certainly is to the right of Obama on at least a few important issues, uh and would be a, I believe, a more palatable running mate than Joe Biden, and a more palatable president.
+But she certainly is to the right of Obama on at least a few important issues and would be, I believe, a more palatable running mate than Joe Biden and a more palatable president.

-I mean, I I've there's we're not so far past the idea that some people add that she ought to just go ahead and run for president, challenge President Obama in the primaries these last few months and just have the Hillary Clinton I told you so tour twenty twelve, which may well have been successful.
+I mean, we're not so far past the idea that some people add that she ought to just go ahead and run for president, challenge President Obama in the primaries these last few months and just have the Hillary Clinton I Told You So tour 2012, which may well have been successful.

-I do think that Hillary would probably help Obama if she ran for vice president.
+Who think that Hillary would probably help Obama if she ran for vice president?

 I was just pointing out her true left-wing leadership.